makhomed/autofilter/README.rst

 .. code-block:: none

     if ( $bot ) { return 429; }

+| **Warning!!!** If this line not included in server context - server will be unprotected from DDoS.

 | **Warning!!!** If nginx ``log_format`` changed - you need to rotate nginx access.log file.